opf/openproject/docs/user-guide/meetings/dynamic-meetings/README.md

 > [!TIP]
 >
-> If someone else is working on updating or editing the meeting in parallel and saved their changes before you did, you will be notified by a banner.
+> If someone else edits or updates the current meeting page at the same time and saves their changes, you and all other users on the same page will be notified of this with a small banner at the top of the page.
 Click the **Reload** button to load the updated version of the page.
 >
 ![Banner notifying that a meeting has been updated while a user is editing it in OpenProject meetings module](openproject_dynamic_meetings_page_update_reload_button.png)